 - Be enrolled in a regionally accredited institution offering an associate degree program.

-- Completed at least 12 credits of college-level coursework (courses numbered 100 and above) that may be applied to an associate degree.
+- Completed at least 12 credits of college-level coursework (excluding S grades) that may be applied to an associate degree.
 This can be achieved over several quarters if necessary, and part-time students are also eligible.